コンテンツにスキップ

 舘形比呂一のDanceable LIFE Vol.6

-The work of ``choreography'' allows you to see a world different from your own.
+The job of "choreography" allows me to see a world different from my own

-At some point, I started getting more involved in choreography as part of my job.
-Starting with staging reading plays, he has also taken on the challenge of musicals.
-Last year, I was also in charge of the choreography for "Kiki's Delivery Service."
+At some point, I started to choreograph more as a job.
+I started with staging reading plays, then I tried my hand at musicals.
+Last year, I was in charge of choreography for "Kiki's Delivery Service."

-When you provide choreography to others, you may see a world that is different from what you had in mind.
-By giving shape to the world I imagined with a body different from mine, landscapes I never imagined were born.
+When I provide choreography for others, I can sometimes see a world different from what I had imagined.
+When a body different from mine gives form to the world I imagined, a landscape I never imagined is born.
 It's a very interesting experience.

-On the other hand, it's quite difficult to choreograph for yourself.
-Because you know your limits, everything falls within the expected range and becomes boring.
-I find it fun to think about how to arrange the choreography given to me by others and dance in my own way.
-That's why I often ask someone I trust to choreograph the choreography for me, even if it's a small scene.
+On the other hand, it's quite hard to choreograph for myself.
+Because I know my own limitations, everything ends up being predictable, and it ends up being boring.
+I find it fun to think about how to arrange the choreography someone else has given me and dance it in my own way.
+So, even for small scenes, I often ask people I trust to choreograph for me.

-I have been participating in artistic swimming (formerly known as synchronized swimming) choreography for about four years now.
-Of course, it's not like I'm going to go into the water and give instructions.
-I think about the overall structure and theme, choose the songs, and choreograph the movements on land and upper body in the water.
-Head coach Masayo Imura thinks about the movement of the legs, so it's a collaborative effort.
+I have been involved in choreographing artistic swimming (formerly known as synchronized swimming) for about four years.
+Of course, I don't go into the water to teach.
+I think about the overall composition and theme, choose the music, and choreograph the upper body movements on land and in the water.
+Head coach Masayo Imura thinks about the foot movements, so it's a collaborative effort, so to speak.

-You might feel like they have something in common, ``dancing,'' but I was confused when they first approached me because they work in completely different industries.
-However, Mr. Imura said, ``It's interesting because I'm not from the industry and have no knowledge at all.''
-If you get caught up in common sense, you won't be able to come up with anything that stands out, so I said, ``Please say something crazy.''
-I felt that it was a great idea.
+You may feel that we have something in common, that we both dance, but I was confused when I first heard about the project because we are in completely different industries.
+However, Professor Imura told me, "It's interesting because you're not from the industry and you have no knowledge at all."
+If you are bound by common sense, you won't be able to come up with something unique, so he said, "Say something crazy."
+I thought that he had a lot of imagination.

-I think the important thing in choreography is to bring out the best in the person.
-Since I was asked to do so, I can develop the “Tategata World,” but what I am actually expressing is a body that is different from mine.
-I think it's important to imagine what it would be like if that person embodies my world, rather than imposing it unilaterally.
+I think the important thing about choreography is to bring out the best in the person.
+Since they asked me to do it, I could develop the "Tategata World," but the body that will actually be expressing it is different from mine.
+Rather than forcing it on them, I think it is important to imagine what it would be like if they embodied my world.

-Having said that, I think it was difficult for both of us at first because we didn't have a common language with the players.
-In order for people to understand my idea of ``expression,'' I tried changing my hands, changing my items, and choosing various words to convey my message.
-There are many abstract expressions, so a wide range of experience is required to understand each other.
-Mr. Imura recommends the players to watch a variety of things, including dance, theatrical performances, kabuki, music, and art.
-In fact, Mr. Imura has a wide range of experience in art, so it was a wonderful experience for me to exchange opinions while choreographing.
+However, at first, we had no common language, so I think we both had a hard time.
+In order to get the athletes to understand my idea of "expression," I tried to use different methods, different items, and different words to convey it.
+There are many abstract expressions, so a wide range of experience is necessary to understand each other.
+Imura-sensei encourages the athletes to watch a variety of things, such as dance, theater, kabuki, music, and art.
+In fact, Imura-sensei has a wide range of experience in art, so it was a wonderful experience for me to choreograph while exchanging opinions.

 Four years later, it seems that the players have become interested in various parts of the world and are going to see many different things.
 I feel that we are now able to have a common language.

-At the French Open held in March of this year, Yukiko Inui, for whom I was in charge of choreography, won the solo FR.
-I feel that we are on a good path heading into the 2020 Tokyo Games.
+At the French Open held in March this year, Yukiko Inui, for whom I was in charge of choreography, won the solo French Open.
+I feel that she has achieved a good momentum heading into the 2020 Tokyo tournament.

 Related articles